anoushkaalavilli/Final-Project/functional.md

 '''
 from ggame import App, Color, LineStyle, Sprite, RectangleAsset, CircleAsset, EllipseAsset, PolygonAsset

-npoints = input("How many points would you like? ")
-npoints = int(npoints)
+npoints = input("How many points would you like in your shape? ") npoints = int(npoints)

 point_matrix = []